 Priority Action Short, medium or long term Investment Create a prospectus pack to promote sites and investment opportunities across the Borough, feeding into Northern Powerhouse Independent Economic Review (IER) and for use in regular Invest in Bolton events.
-Medium term - over next 2- 5 years Inve Build a 'Stronger Bolton' brand and look to build profile through events and social media.
-Short term - now to next 2 years Increasing investment in the Borough in the Borough in the content in the i i i i i i i i i i i i i i i i i i i Establish a business events programme, targeted at investor development and showcasing Bolton opportunities.
-Short term - now to next 2 years Work with TfGM to understand potential for Orbital transport to connect GM North.
-Long term - up to 10 years Explore the potential to build funding proposals in areas of the Borough where it can have most impact, including looking at what is possible for the East and North of the Borough.
-Medium term - over next 2- 5 years Convene a dedicated group including the Council, local developers, contractors and potential investors with MIDAS, to advise / lead on the development of opportunities for inward investment, business expansion, testing national investor demand, promoting Bolton the place and developing a package of support for key inward investors moving into the Borough.
+Medium term - over next 2- 5 years Build a 'Stronger Bolton' brand and look to build profile through events and social media.
+Short term - now to next 2 years Short term - now to next 2 years Increasing investment in Work with TfGM to understand potential for Orbital transport to connect GM North. the Borough Explore the potential to build funding proposals in areas of the Borough where it can have most impact, including looking at what is possible for the East and North of the Borough.
+Convene a dedicated group including the Council, local developers, contractors and potential investors with MIDAS, to advise / lead on the development of opportunities for inward investment, business expansion, testing national investor demand, promoting Bolton the place and developing a package of support for key inward investors moving into the Borough.
 Medium term - over next 2- 5 years Convene a group of developers and landlords to understand where there are more opportunities to collaborate and for the private sector to help get things done quicker building on the existing preplanning facility.
 Medium term - over next 2- 5 years